Misetr/car-m-rental/README.md

-Test task "Rent a Car App v1.0".
+Test task " car m rental App v1.0".
 Application for choosing and renting a car in Developed using the following libraries:

 - react,